Fire & Safety

 ANSI Z97.1 uses two Separate Impact Performance categories.

-Impact Drop: 48-inch drop height test = Class A is comparable to the CPSC’s Category II
+Impact Drop: | 48-inch drop height test = Class A is comparable to the CPSC’s Category II 18-inch drop height test = Class B is comparable to the CPSC’s Category I |

-Size Criteria: “U” is for Unlimited size based on passing max test size
+Size Criteria: | “U” is for Unlimited size based on passing max test size “L” is for Limited based on size area based on tested size |

 CPSC 16 CFR 1201